lancasterunicompsoc/CompSoc-Website/STYLE_GUIDE.md

 ### Indentation and Line Length

-- Use spaces, not tabs
+- Use tabs, not spaces
-- Each level of indentation must be 4 spaces
-    (that is, all indentation outside of string literals and comments must be a multiple of four).
 - The absolute **maximum line length is 100** characters, however a lower limit of **90 characters should be preferred** if it does not harm readability.